 .

 Secrets stay behind and anything goes in this desert playground of Las Vegas.
-Gardens of Paradise embraces the grit thinly veiled by symbols of vanity- the pools and gardens of the Strip, an area known as “Paradise.”
+Gardens of Paradise embraces the grit of paid companionship and sexuality in the casino fountains and gardens of the Strip, an area known as Paradise.

 Here companionship is available for a price, and images of girls are handed out like candied promises on cards with “glamour shots” and phone numbers.
 Card-snappers compete and pass out cards to anyone whose hands graciously or begrudgingly takes them.
 You have your choice of women: White, Black, or Asian- direct to your room in 20 minutes, and for cheap.
 There is Gina, who is on special for $47.
 Her card states that she is a ‘real girl, not a model’; there is Jazmine who is available for a Happy Hour Special at $99; or Beth and Bella available at the 2 for 1 price.
 And there’s Brit, Bridget, Belinda and Becky – each for $150 and with no hidden fees.